mirman-school/mirmindr/README.md

 **Project Manager**:
 * Michael Taggart

-# The Manual
+## The Manual

-## Introduction
+### Introduction

-### Value Proposition
+#### Value Proposition
 *For Mirman students who need a way to manage their homework loads, the MirMindr Google Chrome extension is the perfect tool.
 Unlike Google Keep, MirMindr is made specifically for Mirman students, ergo enhancing the process.*

-### Overview
+#### Overview
 MirMindr was designed in HTML, Sass, and JavaScript by Mirman students in the advanced Web Apps elective course.
 The code is compiled as a Google Extension.
-Its main features include: calendar integration, alerting notifications based on custom time, and it utilizes the Pomodoro method for motivations to complete the assignments.
+Its main features include: calendar integration, and alerting notifications based on custom time.

-## License
-*The MIT License (MIT)*

-*Copyright (c) 2016 mirman-school*

-*of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:*

-*The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.*

-*THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.*

-## Usage

-### Accessing the Extension
+### Extension Usage

-#### Download
-To download the MirMindr Extension, simply go to the Chrome Web Store (https://chrome.google.com/webstore/category/extensions) and type into the search bar "MirMindr".
-Click on the download button and then wait until the extension has been downloaded.

-#### Access
-Once the MirMindr Extension has been downloaded, you can access it on the Google Toolbar.